enriqueherbertag-lgtm/SmartJoint/README.en.md

 **Permitted:** Non-commercial use for educational or research purposes.
 Unmodified distribution with attribution.

-**Prohibited without express permission:** Commercial use, modification for production environments, distribution of modified versions.
+**Prohibited without express authorization:** Commercial use, modification for production environments, distribution of modified versions.

 For commercial licenses: eaguayo@migst.cl